 Picking the right Glock OWB holster for your preferences will depend on what your needs are.
 Is it easier for you to draw your weapon from your hip or your backside?
-What type of material is most comfortable to you?
+What type of material is most comfortable for you?
 Do you want your Glock 19 open carry holster to still fit comfortably under your shirt?
 Are you using any aftermarket accessories, like laser sights or lights?
 These are just a few points worth considering before making a final decision on your purchase.
+Now, let’s take a closer look at the four holsters we picked.

 - Premium saddle leather